joelwkall/lgidcf/README.md

 - Jetpack as a device instead?
 - Large map with zoom in on players?
 - Size of player relative to health?
+- Images as players/projectiles/obstacles or keep it simple?